just-buildsystem/justbuild/doc/concepts/service-target-cache.md

 In this way, `just-mr` can be used to fill the CAS from one central point with all the information the clients need to treat all content-fixed roots as absent.

+### Target-level cache writing in the presence of some targets served

+When building, `just` normally does not create an entry for target-level cache hit received from `just serve`.
+However, it might happen that `just` has to analyse an eligible `export` target locally, as the `just serve` instance cannot provide it, and during that analysis `export` targets provided by `just serve` are encountered.
+In this case, the writing of the export targets depending on served targets is skipped.